 Weight loss supplements provide limited weight loss assistance.

-The weight loss supplement industry is a billion-dollar industry.
+The weight loss supplement industry is a billion dollar industry.
 There is a lot of research out there that seems to support the use of supplements to lose weight.
 What is the truth behind the research and should I take supplements?

-There are all sorts of different supplements on the market, and all most all of the companies that produce them claim to have the magic bullet that will have a dramatic effect on curing your weight problem quickly.
+There are all sorts of different supplements on the market, and all most all of the companies that produce them claim to have the magic bullet that will have a dramatic effect at curing your weight problem quickly.
 The problem is most of them have never been studied by an independent, not biased party.

 This bigger issue is the side effects.
 They range from an elevated pulse and blood pressure to strokes and liver failure.
 I just cannot see the risk of living the rest of your life in a diaper or needing a liver transplant being worth 1-2 pounds of weight loss.

 Fact: Will supplements help you lose weight?
 Potentially yes, but they are not a magic pill.
 Most supplements for weight loss are useless unless you goal is fund the retirements for supplement company executives.
 There are a few supplements that can have a small effect on weight loss, but the effect is short lived and you will not maintain it and it will almost be a few pounds.
 The best ones may help you lose a few pounds over several months.

 I will post more on individual supplements over the next few months.